Eggless Chocolate Fudge Cake

 Grease, flour and line two 7-inch cake tins.

 Mix the soy milk and vinegar together in a small bowl and set aside.
-This will become vegan "buttermilk".
+This will become your dairy-free "buttermilk".

 In a large bowl, mix together the flour, baking soda, cocoa powder and sugar.